 Small Business Deals

 Or you could start a nursery business where you grow potted plants and sell them in a nursery environment.

-You could also specialize more in flower products and start a florist business in your backyard.
+You could also specialize more in flower products and start a florist business in your backyard with minimal space.

 If you have a little bit more room to work with, you could also grow and harvest vegetables for sale in your yard.